octobercms/docs/3.x/markup/tag/ajax-partial.md

 ## Calling AJAX Handlers

-When the AJAX framework sees a call inside an AJAX partial, it will trigger a capturing page lifecycle that makes the AJAX handlers defined in partials available.
+When calling an AJAX handler from inside an AJAX partial, a capturing page life cycle is triggered that enables the use of AJAX handlers within the requested partials.

 The following example shows how to submit a simple contact form using a self-updating partial.